haven1network/haven1-validator-docs/README.md

     bash -c "echo \"<YOUR genesis.base64 STRING>\" | base64 --decode > ../../data/genesis.json"
     ```

-6. Download and load, keygen and cosigner image

-    ```bash
-    curl -L -o keygen.tar.gz '<link to keygen image>' docker load -i keygen.tar.gz
-    ```

-7. Install and run the [Quorum Genesis Tool](https://www.npmjs.com/package/quorum-genesis-tool) to generate a new set of keys and node `(press y to continue)`:
+6. Install and run the [Quorum Genesis Tool](https://www.npmjs.com/package/quorum-genesis-tool) to generate a new set of keys and node `(press y to continue)`:

     ```bash
     npx quorum-genesis-tool \